filip-io/Reliable-Reservations-MVC/README.md

 ---

 Thank you for exploring the Reliable Reservations Web Portal!
-This web application works in conjunction with the Reliable Reservations Client and my backend API system to provide a complete restaurant management and customer engagement solution.
+This web application works in conjunction with the [Reliable Reservations Client](https://github.com/filip-io/Reliable-Reservations-React) and my [Reliable Reservations API system](https://github.com/filip-io/Reliable-Reservations) to provide a complete restaurant management and customer engagement solution.